terrarium-tf/cli/README.md

-  init        initializes a stack with optional remote state plan        Creates a diff between remote and local state and prints the upcoming changes remove      Removes a remote resource from the terraform state
+  init        initializes a stack with optional remote state plan        Creates a diff between remote and local state and prints the upcoming changes remove      Removes a remote resource from the terraform state taint       Taints a given Terraform Resource from a State untaint     Untaints a given Terraform Resource from a State

 Flags:
   -h, --help               help for terrarium